abreen/Dungeon/README.md

 The server uses [SnakeYAML][snakeyaml], a YAML parser for Java.
 The JAR file (version 1.12) is included in the `lib` directory.

+I've been using some Java 1.7-only syntax, so you'll need (at least) Java 1.7.

 ## Building and running

 There's a small `build.xml` file for Apache Ant.
 As long as you have Ant